RedWolf625/BookSwap/README.md

 # Server runs on localhost:4000 and frontend on localhost:3000
 ```

-This allows the application to connect to the database in your local
+Be sure to download and include the .env file as this allows the site to connect to the database
-development environment.
-The `.env` file will be ignored by git so that
-sensitive information (like passwords) are not committed to version control.

 The environment variables you set are being used in `lib/db.js`